-A revised Interpretative Note to this special recommendation was issued by the FATF on 29 February 2008 and is available on the FATF website.
-The unique reference number assigned by the ordering institution should permit the wire be linked and are equal to or exceed the equivalent of HK\$8,000.
-Evidence of verification must be retained with the customer information in accordance with the record keepingrecord-keeping requirements of the AMLO (see Chapter 8).
-10.1 Ordering institutions may choose not to include all the required information in the wire transfer message accompanying a wire transfer of less than HK\$8,000 or equivalent in foreign currencies.
+HK\$8,000 (or the equivalent), ordering institutions are in general not required to verify the originator's identity, except when several transactions are carried out which appear to the ordering institution to be linked and are equal to or exceed the equivalent of HK\$8,000.
+Evidence of verification must be retained with the customer information in accordance with the record-keeping requirements of the AMLO (see Chapter 8).
+10.10 Ordering institutions may choose not to include all the required information in the wire transfer message accompanying a wire transfer of less than HK\$8,000 or equivalent in foreign currencies.
 However, the relevant information about the originator should be recorded and retained by the ordering institution and should be made available within three business days on request by the beneficiary institution or the appropriate authorities.
 In considering whether to apply the threshold of HK\$8,000, ordering institutions should take into account the business and operational characteristics of their wire transfer activities.
 Ordering institutions are encouraged to include, as far as practicable, the relevant originator information in the messages accompanying all wire transfer transactions.
-10.1 For wire transfers conducted by an account holder as the originator, the originator's name and address (or permitted alternative) should generally correspond to the account holder.
+10.11 For wire transfers conducted by an account holder as the originator, the originator's name and address (or permitted alternative) should generally correspond to the account holder.
 Any request to override customer information should not be entertained and any suspicion of improper motive by a customer should be reported to the ordering institution's MLRO.
-10.1 In particular, an ordering institution should exercise care if there is suspicion that a customer may be effecting a wire transfer on behalf of a third party.
+10.12 In particular, an ordering institution should exercise care if there is suspicion that a customer may be effecting a wire transfer on behalf of a third party.
 If a wire transfer carries the name of a third party as the ordering person or otherwise does not appear to be consistent with the usual business/activity of the customer, the customer should be asked to provide further explanation of the nature of the wire transfer.
-10.1 The relevant originator information should be recorded and retained in respect of both account holders and non-account holders.
-10.1 Ordering institutions should adopt an RBA to check whether certain wire transfers may be suspicious taking into account such factors as the name of the beneficiary, the destination and amount of the wire transfer etc. 10.1 Ordering institutions should establish clear policies on the processing of cross-border and domestic wire transfers.
-The policies should address the following: (a) record keepingrecord-keeping; (b) the verification of originator's identity information 65 ; and (c) the message format and the circumstances in which the formats should be used; and (d)(c) the information to be included in messages.
+10.13 The relevant originator information should be recorded and retained in respect of both account holders and non-account holders.
+10.14 Ordering institutions should adopt an RBA to check whether certain wire transfers may be suspicious taking into account such factors as the name of the beneficiary, the destination and amount of the wire transfer etc. 10.15 Ordering institutions should establish clear policies on the processing of cross-border and domestic wire transfers.
+The policies should address the following: